jorgealcubilla/TFM_DataScience/README.md

 https://jorgealcubilla.github.io/traffic_density/ , <br>
 from: https://github.com/jorgealcubilla/traffic_density

-In addition to the instructions included in the script, the following information is also relevant for this specific application:
+In addition to user instructions included in the script, the following information is also relevant for this specific application:

 Traffic Camera selection: Although the traffic cameras used to train and test our model are available, they constantly change their focusing what means that the extension of the area subject to analysis is variable.